omerAF/CTFs/lactf2023/zero-trust/README.md

 ### Modifying the Cookie

 We are faced with our first problem: The ciphertext we are trying to modify is being encrypted with a random key we don't know the value of.
-To understand how we can do that, we first need to understand how AES GCM works.
+To understand how we can do that even without knowing the key, we first need to understand how AES GCM works.

 [AES GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is a symmetric encryption algorithm, which uses counter mode to encrypt data.
 Counter mode basically works like a [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher): AES GCM receives a key and an IV, and uses it to generate a seemingly random stream of bytes called the encryption stream, which is then being XORed with the plaintext to produce the ciphertext.